SalishSeaCast/docs/code-notes/salishsea-nemo/with-tracers.rst

 New Namelist Files
 ------------------

-Two new namelist files are included: `namlist_top` and `namelist_my_trc`.
-The main `namelist` should be copied or symlinked from an appropriate SalishSea namelist.
+Two new namelist files are included: :kbd:`namlist_top` and :kbd:`namelist_my_trc`.
+The main :kbd:`namelist` should be copied or symlinked from an appropriate SalishSea namelist.

-`namelist_my_trc` is blank.
+:kbd:`namelist_my_trc` is blank.
 If one wanted to define the depths and locations of outflows in a namelist, this would be the one to do it.

-`namelist_top` defines the output names of the five tracers.
+:kbd:`namelist_top` defines the output names of the five tracers.
 You could also add tracer damping using this namelist.
 Also change this file to use a restart file for the tracers.

 New IODEF.xml
 ---------------

-Writing out of the tracers goes into its own nc file, prtc.
-The example give writes out 1h data.
+Writing out of the tracers goes into its own netcdf4 file with key prtc.
+The example given writes out 1h data.

 Grid/Input Files
 ----------------